Australasian Cinema > films >

-It’s not hard to see the antecedents of Sky Pirates in the two Indiana Jones films that precede it.
+It’s not hard to see the antecedents of Sky Pirates in the two Indiana Jones films that preceded it.
 John Hargreaves must have been as heartily sick of wearing his ‘trademark’ sheepskin flying jacket in all weathers in every scene as Harrison Ford was of his leather jacket, hat and whip.

 ... in its feeble attempt to emulate Spielberg and Raiders of the Lost Ark, this looks more like one of those Italian rip-offs than the genuine article.
 John Lamond wrote and produced it, but left the direction to Colin Eggleston, and it is sad to see the man who made the interesting thriller Long Weekend (1978) involved in such tripe.
 Stratton: 80.